June 2026

 Cahors, France

-The Jouffreau family started Clos de Gamot in the 1880s, but their history extends well beyond that.
-There are records of the Jouffreau family dating back as early as 1290 in the Prayssac region of France.
-Prayssac lies about 18 miles west of Cahors, which is where this wine comes from.
-Many people associate malbec with Mendoza, Argentina, and for good reason.
-Mendoza grows about 75% of the world’s malbec.
-While they make delicious wines, it’s not the region whence it came.
-Malbec originated in Cahors in the 16th century, meaning this area has had a little bit of time to find out how to coax out nuance, complexity, and deliciousness from the grape.
-The Jouffreau family history of winemaking dates back to the 1450s, but the Clos de Gamot domaine dates back to 1610, meaning there’s a mere 400 years and some change of knowledge going into this bottle of wine.
+The Jouffreau family started Clos de Gamot in the 1880s, but their history in the region extends well beyond that.
+There are records of the Jouffreau family as early as 1290 in the Prayssac region of France, about 18 miles west of Cahors where this wine was made.
+Many people associate Malbec with Mendoza, Argentina, and for good reason.
+While Mendoza grows about 75% of the world’s Malbec, the grape originated in Cahors in the 16th century, so winemakers in this area have had a little bit of time to learn how to coax nuance, complexity, and deliciousness from the grape.
+The Jouffreau family history of winemaking dates back to the 1450s, and the Clos de Gamot domaine was founded in 1610, meaning that 400 years+ of knowledge went into this bottle of wine.
 In the 1880s, when Phylloxera was ravaging the wine world, Guillaume Jouffreau grafted the last remaining shoots onto an American rootstock, and the vines survived.
-These same vines are being used to this day.
+Those same vines are being used today.

-If you’re trying to get into French wines, let us welcome you, as this is a great bottle to start to familiarize yourself with France.
-Persistent notes of violet flowers wrapped in dark berries dot the palate.
+If you’re looking to get into French wines, let us welcome you, and this is a great bottle to start with.
+Persistent notes of violet flowers wrapped in dark berries.
 Firm and grippy tannins carry this wine through the whole experience for a pleasant finish, and a desire to have more after the bottle is gone.
 If Washington wine is your thing, we’re excited to hear what you think of this one, as we think it’s a great segue into the French style of wine.
-Drink up, and enjoy.

 Pairing: Sesame-Glazed Duck Legs with Spicy Persimmon Salad